 You should recognize any information contained in the consumer statement section because it comes directly from you.
 Whenever you file a dispute with one of the credit bureaus, and the subsequent investigation doesn’t resolve anything, you may submit a statement explaining your side of the situation.

 Typically, you’re allowed 100 words.
-This gives you the chance to provide lenders with more information.
+This gives you the chance to provide lenders with additional information.
 However, do not overdo it with consumer statements.
 Too many can raise a red flag even if you feel like the case (or cases) didn’t end fairly.

 The public records section deals with any judgments, tax liens, bankruptcies, or other public records available about you at the county, state, and federal levels.
-You’re likely to be very familiar with these particulars because they often involve court appearances, lawyers, paperwork, bureaucracy, and other headaches.

 What information ISN’T on your credit report?